tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 >
 > - [Aquifer.io][AQ]

-At Four Kitchens, we saw several pain points in developing and maintain large Drupal sites which boiled down to not having a build system, particularly around ramping up new developers on projects quickly.
+At Four Kitchens, we saw several pain points in developing and maintaining large Drupal sites which boiled down to not having a build system, particularly around ramping up new developers on projects quickly.
 We wanted to streamline this process, but discovered that in the Drupal world, there are few boilerplates or